heymikehaynes/crashthearcade/content/blog/2024-09-28-thoughts-wordpress-drama.md

 To have dragged this out into the public eye feels *misguided*.
 At the same time, after reviewing WP Engine’s website, I understand some of the frustration.
 Their language feels deceptive and implies that WordPress is a WP Engine product.
 If the contribution hours are to be believed, this couldn’t be further from the truth.

 Similarly, WordPress.com has always walked a strange line and could, depending on the plan, create a similarly *degraded* experience for users.
-There are also plenty of people who confuse WP.com and WP.org, which is essentially what WPE being punished for doing.
+There are also plenty of people who confuse WP.com and WP.org, which is essentially what WPE is being punished for doing.

-There’s a lot of grey here so neither side feels completely right or wrong but I feel like Automattic comes out worse for wear here.
+There’s a lot of grey here so neither side feels completely right or wrong but I feel like Automattic comes out worse for wear.
 I feel for the people working there that could have done without this noise.